 What databases are available?

 GeoRef and Geofacets are available in the Library and free to access by Fellows and Corporate Affiliates.
-There is a charge for non-members.
 These databases are not available by remote access.
 For more information on these databases see Literature Searches.

 Can Library staff do a literature search on my behalf?